Skip to content

 “How do I rank in ChatGPT?” is the question I get on nearly every sales call now, and most of the answers online are written by people who have never watched the numbers move.

 I run an agency that got tired of guessing.
-We built our own AI-visibility platform, MentionLayer, specifically to measure who ChatGPT names and why — and our digital-PR engine, PressForge, to earn the citations that move it.
+Joel co-founded Outrigger with Andrew as a separate AI-visibility joint venture, specifically to measure who ChatGPT names and why.
+When digital PR is in scope, Xpand may use PressForge to organize research, pitching, and follow-up.
 I also wrote a book about turning AI into a revenue channel rather than a novelty.
 So this guide is not theory.
-It's what we actually do for clients, written from the operator's chair.
+It's written from the operator's chair.

 One framing point before the steps.
 There is no ranked list of ten results inside ChatGPT.
 “Ranking” here means becoming one of the small set of businesses the model reaches for when someone asks it to recommend, compare, or shortlist.
-Your job is to make yourself the obvious, well-evidenced answer — and then to measure whether it worked.
+Your job is to make yourself the obvious, well-evidenced answer, and then to measure whether it worked.
 That last part is where almost everyone quits.

 What “ranking” in ChatGPT actually depends on